sveinung/writings/maintainable_backbone_tests.md

 Now, for the next step in our test we need to handle the genre.
-However, choosing a genre is actually implemented as a `DropDownView`, so we don't want the `AddBookView` to have to much knowledge about the implementation.
+However, choosing a genre is actually implemented as a `DropDownView`, so we don't want the `AddBookView` to have too much knowledge about the implementation.
 That only ends up causing problems in the long run, as we push knowledge about drop-down specific functionality into other tests.
 Therefore we have implemented a `dropDownViewPageObject` that